College of Graduate Studies

 Graduate Courses Rigor

 Master’s and doctoral courses and programs at Texas A&M University-Kingsville are progressively more advanced in academic content and rigor than undergraduate courses and programs.
-The advanced content and rigor in each graduate course and each graduate program is assured through the Graduate Council (elected and delegate body of the graduate faculty) policies and processes on graduate curriculum approval, periodic graduate program reviews and approval, and the graduate faculty membership approval regarding qualifications of graduate faculty.
+The advanced content and rigor in each graduate course and each graduate program is assured through the Graduate Council, which governs and reviews the policies and processes on graduate curriculum approval, periodic graduate program reviews, and the graduate faculty membership approval regarding qualifications of graduate faculty.
 Graduate Faculty conduct research in their area of expertise and are qualified to supervise student research in their specific areas.
 In addition, no undergraduate credits are accepted toward any master’s/doctoral degree.
-Also, the qualifications of graduate faculty are continuously reviewed.

 The Graduate Curriculum Committee of the Graduate Council reviews and evaluates every graduate course and program submitted for approval and makes recommendation to the Graduate Council.
 This evaluation process takes the following into account to make sure all university post-baccalaureate master’s and doctoral degree courses and programs are progressively more advanced in academic content and rigor than undergraduate courses and programs.